Do you currently believe that all of your website visitors hold the same value?

 A great salesperson can move an engaged prospect into the sales funnel really fast.
 So if you can assign a number to each action that a prospect takes, once they reach a certain number that marketing and sales have agreed to, then a salesperson can reach out to them.
 This enables the sales team to only focus on qualified leads so that their time isn’t wasted with somebody just doing research that will string along the sales team for information without every buying.

 The Two Types of Lead Scoring

-These two types of lead scoring systems can be broken down into behaviors and demographics information.
-For implicit behavior, it would involve online body language, and explicit behavior involves BANT data (Budget, Authority, Need and Timeline).
+These two types of lead scoring systems can be broken down into behaviors and demographic information.
+For implicit behavior, it would involve online body language, and explicit behavior involves BANT data (Budget, Authority, Need, and Timeline).
 Implicit demographics regard to inferred geography, data quality factors and so on.
 Explicit demographics relate to demographics that are taken from form data or data appending.

 A Closer Look at Explicit Lead Scoring

 Explicit lead scoring is based on information that is observed or directly shared and collected online through forms or registration, which can be used to compare visitors to your ideal buyer profile.
 BANT data is sometimes given to you from the prospect during their buying process.

 With demographic and firmographic lead scoring, you are able to gather a visitor’s job title, company size, industry, and yearly revenue, depending on what information you request.
 Based on these details, you can determine how interested you are in a particular visitor.
 The closer he or she is to your buyer profile, the higher the score will be.
 In order to have success with this way of scoring, you must first have well-defined personas for your ideal target customer.